sv1btl/PhantomSDR-Plus/README.md

 - Optimized Flac and Opus encoder with balanced latency,
 - New approach in functions as reduced Latency, Noise Reduction, Noise Cancel & Noise Blanker, Synchronous AM by default, AGC selection, Auto SQL, Buffer adjustments, Auto Adjust waterfall, Mouse wheel use, Keyboard shortcuts, Bookmarks download and upload, Zoom slider, enhanced Mobile GUI, selectable Noise Gate with presets, Precise tuning with mouse and frequency index in the waterfall with mouse,
 - 4 different GUI templates, that can be selected using a popup float menu,
+- Optional monitor tool that adds real-time server monitoring to your PhantomSDR application.
 - WebSDR List (https://sdr-list.xyz),
 - Supported receivers RX-888, RTL V.4, Airspy Discovery, HackRF, SDRPLAY RSP1A (original and clone) via Soapy and many more to be added,
 - More to come!...